-As the only accredited program in the state of New Jersey, the PGY2 Pediatric Pharmacy Residency Program at Saint Peter’s University Hospital is designed to provide a broad exposure to patient care in a goal-oriented, interactive teaching environment.
+As the only ASHP accredited program in the state of New Jersey, the PGY2 Pediatric Pharmacy Residency Program at The Children's Hospital at Saint Peter’s University Hospital, is designed to provide a broad exposure to patient care in a goal-oriented, interactive teaching environment.
 Experience and knowledge are developed through learning experiences with highly skilled pharmacy and non-pharmacy preceptors dedicated to patient care and education.
 Flexibility allows residents to tailor learning experiences to meet their individual interests and career goals.
-Residents will complete a major project aimed at improving pharmaceutical care within the institution as well as participate in medication use evaluations and multidisciplinary committees.
+Residents will complete a major project aimed at improving pediatric pharmaceutical care within the institution and will participate in medication use evaluations and multidisciplinary committees.

 Residents gain teaching experience by serving as co-preceptors for pharmacy students and PGY1 pharmacy residents; and providing continuing education for pharmacists and members of the health care team.
-Residents interested in strengthening their skills in presenting lectures and precepting students may participate in a teaching certificate program at Rutgers University, Ernest Mario School of Pharmacy.
-Upon completion of this residency program, residents will possess competencies that qualify them for clinical pharmacist and faculty positions as well as board certification as a Pediatric Pharmacy Specialist.
+Residents interested in strengthening their skills in presenting lectures and precepting students may participate in a teaching certificate program, as well as a wide variety of activities, at Rutgers University, Ernest Mario School of Pharmacy.
+Upon completion of this residency program, residents are prepared for advanced patient care, academic or other specialized positions, along with board certification.

 Required learning experiences include; General Pediatrics, Hematology / Oncology, Infectious Diseases, Neonatal Intensive Care, Obstetrics / Maternal Fetal Medicine, Orientation, Pediatric Intensive Care, Practice Management (longitudinal), Research Project (longitudinal) and Service Commitment (longitudinal).
-In addition, elective learning experiences are available in Emergency Medicine, Endocrinology, Gastroenterology, Genetics, Nephrology, Neurology, Pulmonology, Surgery, Informatics, Management and Medication Safety.
+In addition, elective learning experiences are available in Emergency Medicine, Endocrinology, Gastroenterology, Genetics, Nephrology, Neurology, Pulmonology, Surgery, Informatics and Management.

 The residency offers, a competitive salary, health care benefits, three weeks (15 days) paid vacation, seven paid holidays, seven educational days, on-site parking, discount meals, and professional travel reimbursement.